 How to Give a Cat a Pill

-There is a time in every person-pet relationship when the human has to give his or her pet some medication.
-This may be a preventative medication, like heartworm preventative, that you have to give as soon as you get a dog.
-Or it could be something to make an animal more comfortable in her elder years and prolong her life, such as hyperthyroid medication for a cat.
+There is a time in every person and cat relationship when the human has to give his or her cat some medication.
+It could be preventive medication or something to make a cat more comfortable in her elder years and prolong her life, such as hyperthyroid medication.

-Thankfully, in most circumstances, pets will consume their medication if it’s put in their food.
-However, there are plenty of times when medicating a cat or dog is not so easy.
-So what are you to do when your beloved pet refuses to cooperate but requires medication to live a healthy life?
+Thankfully, in most circumstances, cats will consume their medication if it’s put in their food.
+However, there are plenty of times when medicating a cat is not so easy.
+So what are you to do when your beloved cat refuses to cooperate but requires medication to live a healthy life?
 There are a number of options.

 Also, avoid incorporating foods that are toxic to animals, such as chocolate, macadamia nuts, grapes, raisins, onions or garlic, to name a few.
-Many other foods can be toxic to pets, so do a Web search or ask your veterinarian if you’re unsure about using a particular food as a treat.
+Many other foods can be toxic to cats, so do a Google search or ask your veterinarian if you’re unsure about using a particular food as a treat.

 In addition, some foods are not good for certain disease conditions.
-For example, salty foods should not be used to give an animal his heart medications.
+For example, salty foods should not be used to give a cat his heart medications.
 Fatty foods should not be given to an animal with pancreatitis.
-And really hard foods should not be given to an animal with dental disease.
+And really hard foods should not be given to a cat with dental disease.
 Again, please check with your veterinarian before using a food as a treat vehicle.

 Another option is to try and force the pill down an animal’s throat.
 This can be done with your fingers if the animal is amenable to that, but many are not.
 For cats, a pill gun is a handy device you can use to prevent yourself from getting bitten.
 This device shoots the pill into the back of the animal’s mouth and forces him to swallow it.
 Cats do not like this and I don’t recommend it for long-term medicating, but it works well in the short run.

 If you’re afraid of being bitten when trying this method, get some training from your veterinarian or veterinary technician on proper pill-gun technique.
-There are also many tutorials online that give great demonstrations on how to pill a cat or dog.
-I have seen this method work very well, but I have also seen it result in the animal running away and hiding for several days.
+There are also many tutorials online that give great demonstrations on how to pill a cat.
+This method can work very well, but it can also result in the animal running away and hiding for several days.
 It is best not to use this forceful method on shy and nervous animals.

 Some medications can be made into a transdermal form, which means that it absorbs through the skin.
 This form can work very well for some medications, but it needs to be specially made so may cost a little more.
 It is important to remember to apply these meds wearing gloves because they can absorb through human skin as well.
 Similarly, some medications may already come in a form that is applied on the skin.
 These can be very handy for pill-avoiding animals, but they must be applied appropriately, so follow instructions carefully.

-If the above suggestions do not work, please consult with your veterinarian on other options for your pet.
+If the above suggestions do not work, please consult with your veterinarian on other options for your cat.
 Perhaps there is a different medication you can try, a surgery or injections that can be done to avoid medicating, or other solutions.
-Medicating a beloved pet can be a trying experience for both you and your pet.
+Medicating a beloved cat can be a trying experience for both you and your cat.
 However, it can be a matter of life and death, and the short-term pain is most often worth the long-term gains.